Andrevinder/KSASWorldBackups/README.md

-# Automatic World Backups for out Minecraft server
+# Automatic World Backups for our Minecraft server

 See `branches` for all backups